 Indiana’s rise from Big Ten afterthought to national title contender represents one of the most dramatic turnarounds in college football history.
 The Hoosiers finished 3-9 in 2023, their twelfth losing season in fourteen years.
 They hadn’t won a conference championship since 1967.
 They hadn’t won a bowl game since 1991.
 The idea that Indiana would be playing for a spot in the national championship felt like satire as recently as last spring.

 What changed was everything.
 Head coach Curt Cignetti arrived from James Madison with a system and a swagger that transformed expectations immediately.
 His quarterback, Fernando Mendoza, emerged as the Heisman Trophy winner after throwing for over 4,200 yards with a 38-to-5 touchdown-to-interception ratio that speaks to both his individual brilliance and the offensive system’s efficiency.
-The Hoosiers lead the nation in turnover margin at plus-18, forcing 26 turnovers while giving the ball away just eight times.
-They’re third nationally in scoring offense at 41.6 points per game and second in scoring defense at 10.3 points allowed.
+The Hoosiers lead the nation in turnover margin at plus-18, per ESPN Stats & Info, forcing 26 turnovers while giving the ball away just eight times.
+They’re third nationally in scoring offense at 41.6 points per game and second in scoring defense at 10.3 points allowed, according to Sports Reference.

 The Rose Bowl victory over Alabama announced that Indiana’s regular season success would translate to the postseason.
 The 38-3 demolition of a program that has defined championship-level football for the past fifteen years wasn’t merely a statement win.
 It was a declaration of permanent arrival.
 The Hoosiers controlled every phase of that game, holding Alabama to just 217 total yards while Mendoza threw for three touchdowns without a turnover.
 If anyone doubted whether Indiana belonged among the sport’s elite, that performance ended the conversation.

 What makes Indiana particularly dangerous tonight is their combination of offensive firepower and defensive discipline.
 The Hoosiers don’t beat themselves.
-In fourteen games, they’ve committed just eight turnovers total, a rate of discipline that separates championship-caliber teams from pretenders.
+That nation-leading turnover margin reflects a rate of ball security that separates championship-caliber teams from pretenders.
 Their defense has allowed more than 17 points just twice all season, creating a margin for error that lets Mendoza and the offense operate without desperation.
 They can play with a lead, protect a lead, and impose their identity on games against any opponent.

 Oregon’s Redemption Arc: The Road Back to Atlanta